anatomiesofintelligence/anatomiesofintelligence.github.io/_posts/2019-09-24-Muscles-Human-Persian.md

 ---
-title: Nerves of the human body.
+title: Muscles of the human body.
 Watercolour drawing by a Persian artist.
 layout: image
 entry-type: image
 image: wc/Muscles-Human-Persian.jpg